goSTYLO/My-Crew-Manager/BACKEND_CHANGES_README.md

 4. **Fixed permission issues** by adding proper user filtering
 5. **Fixed notification cleanup** by marking related notifications as read
 6. **Fixed notification filtering** by only returning unread notifications
+7. **Fixed project security** by implementing user-specific project filtering

-The system now provides a smooth, secure, and efficient notification and invitation experience for users.
+The system now provides a smooth, secure, and efficient notification, invitation, and project management experience for users.